 On September 27, 2006 Governor Schwarzenegger signed historic legislation at Pepperdine called the, "Global Warming Solutions Act (AB 32)."
 This Act seeks to bring California's greenhouse gas emissions down to 1990 levels by 2020.
 Watch the signing along with speeches from Governor Schwarzenegger and President Benton.

 Pepperdine reduces the use of fossil fuels by promoting the use of carpools, vanpools, mass transit, and walking via a program that gives incentives to employees who choose to "rideshare."
-Participants are entered into monthly drawings for cash, movie tickets, gift certificates, and hotel accommodations.
+Participants are entered into monthly drawings for movie tickets.
 Those who participate in the vanpool program or use mass transit also receive subsidies for their participation.
 Although Pepperdine University does not charge for parking on campus, faculty, staff and students that carpool are provided preferential parking throughout campus.
 Pepperdine also personally aids faculty, staff, and students in finding possible carpool matches.

 Pepperdine has created a shuttle service to cut down on campus traffic, provide transportation for staff, faculty, and students, and reduce the number of vehicles on the road.
 Shuttle services provide transportation on campus and into the local shopping areas.